Disclaimer: I own nothing

 "Well done, I suppose." she says, putting my report down.
 "I would be more impressed if you hadn't been beaten by a muggleborn, again." she drawls, her tone a mixture of teasing and judging in equal measure.

 "Thank you, mother."
 I say calmly, we've had this conversation twice before.
-After my first year, when Granger beat me for first place and after my second year... when Granger beat me for first place.
+After my first year, when Granger beat me for first place and after my second year when, once again, Granger beat me for first place.